Organizational Culture, Health & Safety

 Systems to Achieve a Work-Life Balance

 The company strives to create a working environment where employees can make the best use of their abilities regardless of their life stage or gender, with full, mutual respect for their diverse values, and can also achieve a good work-life balance while performing their duties effectively and efficiently.
-In Japan, for example, we are adopting the following systems,
+In Japan, for example, we have adopted the following systems in excess of those required by law.

 A pregnant woman can take leave from six weeks before childbirth (14 weeks in the case of multiple pregnancy) up to eight weeks after the childbirth date.

-• Nursing care leave for a preschool child:
+• Nursing care leave for a preschool child (special leave, paid):

 If an employee needs to provide nursing care for a child before the page of admittance to elementary school, he/she can take leave of up to 10 days a year.

-• Nursing care leave for an elderly or disabled family:
+• Nursing care leave for an elderly or disabled family (special leave, paid):

 If an employee needs to provide nursing care for a family member certified for long-term care or need of support, he/she can take leave of up to 10 days a year.